TalentedProger/BarmenProject/replit.md

 ## Recent Changes

-### January 17, 2025 - Migration from Replit Agent to Replit Environment
+### January 18, 2025 - Complete Authentication Removal
-- ✅ Fixed authentication system to work without mandatory login
+- ✅ Completely removed authentication system to fix user access issues
-- ✅ Added database seeding with sample ingredients and glass types
+- ✅ All pages now work without any authentication requirements
-- ✅ Simplified API routes to work in demo mode
+- ✅ Landing page redirects to constructor instead of login
-- ✅ Removed broken OAuth configuration
+- ✅ API routes simplified to work without user sessions
-- ✅ Updated session management for better compatibility
+- ✅ Database seeding with sample ingredients and glass types
-- ✅ All pages now accessible without authentication errors
+- ✅ All authentication errors resolved

 ### Migration Status: COMPLETED
 The project has been successfully migrated from Replit Agent to the standard Replit environment.
 All core functionality is working: